laravel-enso/documentation/docs/packages/menu-manager.md

 - `php artisan vendor:publish --tag=menus-assets` - the VueJS pages and components
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS assets, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=menus-factory` - the factory for the `Menu` model
+- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories, once a newer version is released, usually used with the `--force` flag

 ## Notes